JayantGoel001/LinearRegression/README.md

 Surface Plots are used to
 * Visualise Loss Function in Machine Learning And Deep Learning
 * Visualise State or State Value Functions in Reinforcement Learning

+## An Efficent Implemenation for Linear Regression using Vectorization

+* Avoid loops in the implemenation, except gradient descent main loop
+* Use numpy functions like np.sum(), np.dot() which are quite fast and already optimised